Roche/pyreadstat/README.md

 Empty strings are still transtaled as empty strings and not as NaN.

+The information about what values are user missing is stored in the meta object, in the variable missing_user_values.
+This is a list listing all user defined missing values.

 User defined missing values are currently not supported for file types other than sas7bdat, sas7bcat and dta.